 Case 2 Salt Marsh, Groningen and Friesland

 Salt Marshes are pieces of land directly bordering shallow tidal areas and they are bare of dunes and dikes.
 It will be flooded with seawater during extremely high water levels.
 Sand and mud particles suspended in the seawater can then subside.
 The particles fall between the vegetation and do not easily wash away.
 In this way, salt marshes gradually expand and grow higher.
 The salt marshes along the coast of Groningen and Friesland were created artificially.
-Figers below present the location and images of marsh land in Groningen.
+The figure below present the location and images of marsh land in Groningen.
 By building small dams from twigs and soil, the silt from Wadden Sea settled in between.
 Then, a taller dike would be built around when the salt marshes were high enough.
 So the land could be utilized first as a grazing area and later as fields for agriculture.
 The new formed salt marshes gave extra protection to the earlier dammed up grounds.
 This technique with twigs dams is being applied to prevent existing marshes from disappearing.
 This is a representative example of concept Building with Nature along Dutch coast.